Biostatistics Degree Programs

 Bachelor's Degree in Biostatistics

-A solid foundation in mathematics is highly recommended for those seeking a Bachelor of Science in Biostatistics.
-Pre-requisite classes will include courses in math and biology and possibly ecology, epidemiology, chemistry or other science courses.
-Classes that focus on statistical packages, such as SPSS or EpiInfo, are a considerable help to those going into a career in biostatistics.
+A solid foundation in mathematics is highly recommended for those seeking a bachelor of science (BS) in biostatistics.
+Prerequisite classes may include courses in math and biology and possibly ecology, epidemiology, chemistry or other science courses.
+Classes that focus on statistical packages, such as SPSS or EpiInfo, could be considered helpful as well..
 It is also recommended to take courses that will improve communication skills.
-Programs held within schools of public health will also require a certain number of public health classes to ensure the student "gets the big picture" of public health and how biostatistics contributes to it.
+Programs held within schools of public health will also require a certain number of public health classes.

-A Bachelor of Science in Biostatistics may not be available to everyone.
-A BS in Statistics or Mathematics are good substitutions for those interested in biostatistics.
-The basic concepts and methodologies of statistics or mathematics will be taught, and electives can be taken in social, biological or natural sciences.
-These electives will help students to gain a better understanding of biostatistics and its integral relationship to public health.
+A bachelor of science in biostatistics may not be available to everyone.
+A BS in statistics or mathematics are good substitutions for those interested in biostatistics.
+Electives may help students gain a better understanding of biostatistics and its integral relationship to public health.

 Master's Degree in Biostatistics

-Many schools and programs of Public Health will offer Biostatistics as an MPH concentration option.
-These programs will train students in statistical theory, bio-informatics and biostatistical methods, planning studies, conducting analysis, interpretation of analysis and writing reports.
-Knowledge of a programming language, calculus, and a statistical computing software are often among the requirements for entry into a masters of biostatistics program.
-Courses in probability, numerical analysis, biology, genetics and/or bio-informatics are suggested.
+Many schools and programs of public health will offer biostatistics as an MPH concentration option.
+These programs will train students in statistical theory, bioinformatics and biostatistical methods, planning studies, conducting analysis, interpretation of analysis and writing reports.
+Knowledge of a programming language, calculus, and a statistical computing software could be some requirements for entry into a masters of biostatistics program.
+Courses in probability, numerical analysis, biology, genetics and/or bioinformatics are suggested.

-Courses for the MPH in biostatistics will focus on statistical theory's while applying these methods to Public Health.
+Courses for the MPH in biostatistics will focus on statistical theories while applying these methods to public health.
 Some class examples are: